Isaac Baranoff is a Underground Cartoonist

 , composer, comedian and filmmaker and the founder of Horndog Studios

-(originally Mystic Studios Productions), a company located in Florida.
+(originally Mystic Studios Productions).
 He writes Progressive Rock

 music, usually under the name "Funny Aminals", although he has recently started using his own name.

 Born in New York, Baranoff is of Russian, Irish, Scottish, Black African, Spanish and Native American origin, and his work often focuses on topics such as racism, individualism, and advocates the use and legalization of marijuana.
 Except for his novels, which usually focus on Alternate History